 How To Get To Kep and Kampot

 You can travel easily from Phnom Penh to Kep by bus, then take a tuk-tuk to Kampot and the bus back to Phnom Penh.
 We use 12goasia to book bus tickets in Cambodia.
-We travelled with Giant Ibis Bus Services throughout Cambodia and found them to be on time and comfortable and we would travel with them again.
+We travelled on Giant Ibis Bus Services throughout Cambodia and found them to be on time and comfortable and we would travel with them again.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

-Where is Kep and Kampot Cambodia
+Where are Kep and Kampot in Cambodia

 Map of Kampot and Kep